 That said, Giannis apparently wants to win rings so if Milwaukee shows they can do that with this roster, which would go a long way to keeping him in Wisconsin.
 While passing up the supermax in exchange for possibly a deal in a bigger market with superstar teammates may be hard to do, Kawhi Leonard showed that money isn’t everything.
 Gut feeling here is that he stays in Milwaukee.

 Can Bledsoe and Middleton stay consistent through a playoff run to have a realistic shot at a title or will Giannis have to carry the team again?

-Will Bucks be able to bring back players like Pat Connaughton and Kyle Korver or will they look to replace them with lower-cost options like they did in passing on re-signing Brogdon and Nikola Mirotic?
+Will Bucks bring back Pat Connaughton and Kyle Korver or will they look to replace them with lower-cost options ?

-Wesley Matthews and Robin Lopez have player options for 2020-2021.
-Will the Bucks also be forced to look for replacements for those players prior to the start of the season?
+Will the Bucks also be forced to look for replacements for Wesley Matthews and Robin Lopez prior to the start of the season?

 A lot depends on their market value entering free agency.
 Matthews was signed in hopes of replacing some of what Brogdon provided, but he was hardly a Brogdon replacement.
 He’s also still very inconsistent.
 I have a hard time seeing him getting value above what his player option is worth.
 I also have to think Lopez would take the option to continue to play for a contender and alongside his brother.
 It’s clear Budenholzer values him, so I expect him to stick around.